-Each System Ten instruction is ten characters in length.
+Each System Ten\ computer instruction is 10 characters long.
 Each instruction must be positioned so that the address of the leftmost character is a multiple of 10 (e.g., 0, 10, 20, 30....etc.).
 The first few characters of an instruction as they appear in memory have the following format: